catarizea/bvm-ventilator-covid/README.md

   '<your-UUID>';
 ```

-You can watch a [short videoclip describing my test setup](https://youtu.be/awpPbv5pDBg).
+You can watch a [videoclip describing my test setup](https://youtu.be/awpPbv5pDBg).
 My comments are in Romanian language but the images are clear enough for anyone.